-Initially I wanted to do the whole wrap dress thing, but you have to measure your bridesmaids and that just seemed like a mission to get right with everyone being so far apart.
+Initially, I wanted to do the ever-popular whole wrap dress style, but you have to measure your bridesmaids and that just seemed like a mission to get right with everyone being so far apart.
 I know,

 since not being able to fit into anything at YDE for the last 10 years, that Truworths has dresses for adult women with boobs and butts so my Mom and I popped in and found perfect dark blue dresses.

 They had the same dress, but the brief was to style them in their own flavour.
 So uniform, but not.
 You can see the outcome below – I LOVED IT!
 It was a celebration of life, love, the people and relationships we are blessed to have in our lives.

 Throwing back to another wedding gig I did; the couple had the most awesome red lego cake!
 I KNEW Mr John would LOVE it and it would suit our friends and family perfectly.
 (I know a lot of ladies want to go more formal and that’s amazing.
 I’ve just never been a girlie-girl, bridie-bride so I preferred something more niche and unique than beautiful, so to speak).